diegomz9/Dashboards/stock-market-analysis/Insights.md

 - **Meta — 3.9B**

 **Insight**
-Trading activity was **highly concentrated in high-beta, narrative-driven stocks**, with NVIDIA alone accounting for a disproportionately large share of total market volume.
+Trading activity was highly concentrated in high-beta, narrative-driven stocks, with NVIDIA alone accounting for a disproportionately large share of total market volume (yearly and monthly #1 in volume).

 ---